 - Master pages: This new feature will allow merchants to define the content that will appear on multiple pages, and apply changes to all pages under a specific page type, simply by editing the master page.

-- Drafts: We’re introducing a new safe place for merchants to draft changes to their online store, prior to publishing.
+- Draft changes: We’re introducing a new safe place for merchants to draft changes to their online store, prior to publishing.
 They’ll be able to change aesthetics and content on existing and new online store pages, and publish when they’re ready.

-- User experience: All of these changes are wrapped up into a new user interface that makes navigating store creation more intuitive.
+- Online store editor: All of these changes are wrapped up into a new user interface that makes navigating store creation more intuitive, and makes it easier to edit all your store components in one place.

 For Shopify Partners, these updates will also unlock new app sections, giving merchants the ability to add apps to their storefront, just like they would any other section.
-We’ll be releasing a storefront app extension for partners to facilitate this.
+We’ll be releasing a new online store app extension for partners to facilitate this.
 Be sure to subscribe to the Web Design and Development Blog for more information leading up to these exciting launches.

 [Coming Soon] Checkout app extensions: Subscriptions